Oracle NetSuite + Retail Doctor Survey Reveals Customer Service Disconnect Between Retailers And Shoppers

 In Sum

-Smart retailers will realize the days of mass selling of mass-produced items has drawn to a close.
+Smart retailers will realize the days of mass selling of mass-produced items have drawn to a close.
 It is now about selling to the one, not the many.
 The low-hanging fruit are shoppers who actually make the effort to go to the store.